sareken/employee-management-system/README.md

 # employee-management-system
 This is a Python-based employee management system that allows users to manage employee data stored in a local text file (22100011016.txt).
-The application provides a command-line menu to perform various operations such as adding, deleting, updating, and searching for employees, as well as calculating salary raise percentages.
+The application provides a menu-based interface to perform the following operations:

 Features
 Add a new employee